 With the WorldCat Local discovery tool, patrons find books and articles – including many that are not owned by the Darling Library of Hope International University.
 The Library allows eligible patrons (current HIU students, faculty, and staff) to borrow books and journal articles from other libraries when possible.

-Patrons must first set up My Library Account and be signed in to enable this option.
+To enable this option, patrons must first set up My Library Account and be signed in.

-Through the Interlibrary Loan service the Darling Library borrows books and journal articles from other libraries network on behalf of our eligible patrons.
+Through the Interlibrary Loan (ILL) service the Darling Library borrows books and journal articles from other libraries on behalf of our eligible patrons.

 Patrons may initiate an Interlibrary Loan request by doing one of the following:

-1. From WorldCat Local click on the Request item through Interlibrary Loan button, which appears for items not held by our library and not available through Camino.
+1. From WorldCat Local click on the Request item through Interlibrary Loan button, which appears for items not held by our library.
 Patrons must be signed into My Library Account.

 2. Fill out the Library’s online ILL request form.